Novax69/ARMA3-LIFE-LivreA/README.md

 ### Global :

-Add a bank system, the longer the money is in your "Livret A" account the more money it gets you add 2% more every 30 min (optional files) for the money in the "Livret A"
+Add a bank system, the longer the money is in your "Livret A" account the more money it gets you add 2% more every 30 min for the money in the "Livret A"

 ***You just have to open the files and follow what's inside***